VA vs. FHA: Which Government Product Is Best?

 Technically, VA loans have no minimum credit score and FHA loans can be approved with scores as low as 520.
 But in the real world, lenders will want to see a credit score of at least 580 for FHA loans, and usually around 620 for VA loans.

-According to Ellie Mae, the average credit score for closed VA loans in January 2020 was 716, compared to 673 for FHA loans.
+According to Ellie Mae’s June 2020 Origination Report, the average credit score for closed VA loans in June 2020 was 721, compared to 684 for FHA loans.
 Granted, this does not show what the minimum requirement is for either product.
 However, generally speaking, FHA loans are usually more flexible with credit scores than VA loans.

 With the debt-to-income ratio (DTI), both VA and FHA home buyers will want to keep their total debt to income below 45 percent.
 This means that the total monthly amount spent on debt (including the mortgage you’re trying to get) needs to be below 45 percent of monthly income.